Agenda, Workshop Content, and Prep [ HOME ]

 Please note, upon successful application and registration, students will be emailed a novel reading list, as well as pre-workshop assignments that focus on any one of several areas vital to plot and character development.
 Additionally, writers who so desire may request an analysis of their novel or work-in-progress ahead of time by Algonkian professionals.

-The pre-workshop analysis focuses on over 20 various aspects of the structure, premise, and narrative.
+The pre-workshop analysis focuses on several aspects of the structure, premise, and narrative.
 Writers may thus take advantage of this opportunity to improve their novel before they discuss and pitch during the workshop.

 Workshop Study Details